adambard/learnxinyminutes-docs/tcsh.html.markdown

 # evaluates non-zero. `break' and `continue' may be used to terminate or
 # continue the loop prematurely.

-# count from 1 to 10
+# Count from 1 to 10
 set num = 1
 while ( $num <= 10 )
 	echo $num
 	@ num ++
 end

-# print all directories of CWD
+# Print all directories of CWD
 set lst = ( * )
 while ( $#lst )
 	if ( -d $lst[1] ) echo $lst[1] is directory
 	shift lst
 end

-# separate command-line arguments to options or parameters
+# Separate command-line arguments to options or parameters
 set options
 set params
 set lst = ( $* )